 Remote work from home jobs are more common now than they have been at any other point in time.
-With more work taking place exclusively online and technological advancements making conference calling much more effective, many companies are moving towards working remotely.
+More work takes place exclusively online.
+Technological advancements makes conference calling much more effective.
+As a result, many companies are moving towards working remotely.

 It’s just not necessary to group everyone together in the same room anymore.
-Companies save money by not having to rent out a big office, and employees save time, money, and stress by not being forced to commute during rush hour every day.
+Companies save money by not having to rent out a big office.
+Meanwhile, employees save time, money, and stress by not being forced to commute during rush hour every day.

 The future is increasingly remote

 The coronavirus outbreak and the subsequent global lockdown that has followed have forced millions of people to leave the office and work from home.
-The shift has forced companies to learn how to manage employees from a distance and there is little doubt that some of these companies will continue to adopt the practice once the lockdown ends.
+The shift has forced companies to learn how to manage employees from a distance.
+Also, there is little doubt that some of these companies will continue to adopt the practice once the lockdown ends.

 Already since 2010 people are four times more likely to work remotely throughout the week, according to a study by GetApp.
 According to Global Workplace Analytics, 4.7 million employees in the US work from home for at least half of the week.
-This number has now increased considerably thanks to the coronavirus outbreak and the social distancing that has followed in its wake.- although it is too early to see how much of this is only temporary.
+This number has now increased considerably thanks to the coronavirus outbreak and the social distancing.

 Your guide to remote work from home jobs